saucelabs/visual-examples/docs/README.md

 ## Intro

-Sauce Visual helps you to compare uploaded images (so called snapshots) against reference images (called baselines).
+Sauce Visual helps you to compare uploaded images (called snapshots) against reference images (called baselines).
 It offers APIs to upload snapshots and compare those against baselines.
-The result of the comparison prrocess is a diff with details about eventually detected differences.
+The result of the comparison process includes the details of eventually detected differences.
 All snapshots in Sauce Visual need to be assigned to visual builds.

 ## Workflow

-To be able to benfit from Sauce Visual you typically add it to your exsting automated tests using provided libraries.
+To be able to benefit from Sauce Visual you typically add it to your existing automated tests using provided libraries.
 We currently provide bindings for:
 - JavaScript/TypeScript
 - Java
-You can use those standalone or with your Selenium/Appium based tests.
-Support for other frameworks like Cypress, StoryBooks, Playwright are on the Roadmap.
+You can use those standalone or with your Selenium/Appium-based tests.
+Support for other frameworks like Cypress, StoryBooks and Playwright is on the Roadmap.

-The best way to integrate Sauce Visual into your existing tests (or writing new ones) is to follow the examples listed [in this repo](../README.md).
+The best way to integrate Sauce Visual into your existing tests (or write new ones) is to follow the examples listed [in this repo](../README.md).

-After you have executed your tests you will find your Visual test results in the Builds History Page:
+After you have executed your tests you will find your Visual test results on the Builds History Page:

 ![Diff History Page}](./resources/BuildHistoryPage.png)

-By selecting one of the builds you get to the Diff Review Page where you cann Approve/Reject detected diffs.
+By selecting one of the builds you get to the Diff Review Page where you can Approve/Reject detected diffs.

 ![Diff Review Page}](./resources/DiffReviewPage.png)